nextcloud/spreed/docs/TURN.md

     sudo sed -i '/TURNSERVER_ENABLED/c\TURNSERVER_ENABLED=1' /etc/default/coturn
     ```

-- Since **Debian Buster** and **Ubuntu disco** the package ships a systemd unit, which does not use `/etc/default/coturn` but is enabled automatically on install.
+- Since **Debian Buster** and **Ubuntu disco** the package ships a systemd unit, which does not use `/etc/default/coturn` but is enabled automatically on installation.
 To check whether a systemd unit is available:
     ```
     ls -l /lib/systemd/system/coturn.service
     ```

-- If you installed coTURN manually, you may want to create an sysvinit service or systemd unit, or use another method to run the following during boot:
+- If you installed coTURN manually, you may want to create a sysvinit service or systemd unit, or use another method to run the following during boot:
     ```
     /path/to/turnserver -c /path/to/turnserver.conf -o
     ```